3255 Tholen

-3255 Tholen, provisional designation ', is a stony asteroid, Mars-crosser and relatively fast rotator, that measures approximately 5.1 km in diameter.
+3255 Tholen, provisional designation ', is a stony binary asteroid, Mars-crosser and relatively fast rotator, that measures approximately 5.1 km in diameter.
 It was discovered on 2 September 1980, by American astronomer Edward Bowell at Lowell's Anderson Mesa Station in Flagstaff, Arizona.
 The S-type asteroid has a rotation period of 2.95 hours.
 It was later named after American astronomer David Tholen.

 Orbit and classification

 Tholen is a Mars-crossing asteroid, crossing the orbit of Mars at 1.666 AU.
 Members of this dynamically unstable group are located between the main belt and near-Earth populations.
 It orbits the Sun at a distance of 1.5–3.2 AU once every 3 years and 8 months (1,334 days; semi-major axis of 2.37 AU).
 Its orbit has an eccentricity of 0.36 and an inclination of 21° with respect to the ecliptic.
 In September 1969, it was first observed as ' at the Argentinian El Leoncito site, extending the body's observation arc by 11 years prior to its official discovery observation at Anderson Mesa.